 Leave the hoop jumps to the circus

-However, if you are confident that you will be able to match your incentive with visitor expectation, you must mention your incentive clearly in the pop up and place it in prominent eye-catching location in the design.
+However, if you are confident that you will be able to match your incentive with visitor expectation, you must mention your incentive clearly in the pop-up and place it in a prominent eye-catching location in the design.

 Will your next popup be that compelling?